skaji/cpm-resolver-sample/README.md

 Let's go on to a practical one.

-Please look at [index.yaml](index.yaml), which is a *staic* YAML file, and defines the correspondence between packages and distributions.
+Please look at [index.yaml](index.yaml), which is a *static* YAML file, and defines the correspondence between packages and distributions.

 ```yaml
 index: